Area is clean, tidy and well kept.

 Area is free from odors?

-Written evacuation procedures and exits displayed
+Written evacuation procedures and exits displayed and up to date.

 Are spill kits available?